 Consider Nature around us, and you will see why H. P. Blavatsky, the main Founder of the Theosophical Movement, stated early in the days of her teaching that Theosophist is who Theosophy does; that you have no right to the name of Theosophist unless you put your principles of thought into practice, into service, for only in that way can you prove that you believe in them.
 Otherwise you are like the hypocrites and Pharisees — a name by the way which has been sadly misused to signify hypocrisy in European tongues.

-Some years ago a clergyman made the statement that if the teachings of Jesus the Avatara were practised, in other words put to work, civilization would not survive.
+Some years ago a clergyman made the statement that if the teachings of Jesus the Avatara were practiced, in other words put to work, civilization would not survive.
 Think!
 Is it credible that anyone would so speak of the doctrine and life of the one who was called the Son of God?
 Is it possible that Christianity has repudiated its own Master and Teacher, and in refusing to follow him, has built its own tomb?
 I ask you.
-The Theosophist says that the teachings of the Avatara Jesus are meant to live by and to be practised.
+The Theosophist says that the teachings of the Avatara Jesus are meant to live by and to be practiced.
 Show me any civilization that is going to be overthrown by the practice of right and justice and purity and honor and truth.
 Who wants to uphold a civilization that lacks these things?
-The facts of the case are that the hearts of men have been nobler than their heads; and while ecclesiastics may repudiate their Teacher and his so-called religion, the hearts of men have been far wiser, for men have always loved honor and truth and courage and purity and what we call holiness, and have practised them more or less.
+The facts of the case are that the hearts of men have been nobler than their heads; and while ecclesiastics may repudiate their Teacher and his so-called religion, the hearts of men have been far wiser, for men have always loved honor and truth and courage and purity and what we call holiness, and have practiced them more or less.
 It is a monstrous idea to say that the following of the teachings of Christianity will overthrow civilization.
 It will found a civilization that will endure for aye: justice towards all, injustice towards none; malice towards none and good will towards all; pity towards all and hatred towards none.
 These are all noble virtues; they are the very foundation of the Christianity of Jesus and of all other religious systems whatsoever.